cloudfoundry-attic/vcap/hm-2/README.md

 applications to the Expected State, e.g., start/stop commands are issued for missing/extra instances, respectively.

+Additionally, Health Manager collects and exposes statistics and health status for individual applications, as well as aggregates for frameworks, runtimes, etc. (WIP at this time)

+## AppState

+The state of each application is represented by an instance of an aptly named class AppState.
+AppState gets forwarded important state-changing messages (i.e. hearbeats and exit signals), updates its internal state accordingly and then invokes registered event handlers.
+It is the job of these handlers (housed in the Harmonizer, see below) to enforce complex policies, e.g., whether to restart application, if so, with which priority, etc.

 ## Components

 HM-2 comprises the following components: